 Participation in BCAPL Worlds

 If you choose to enter one or more events at the BCAPL National Championships, then there’s an entry fee for each that varies.
 Singles events start at $100 per player.
 Doubles and team event entries start at $50 per player.
 Unless you’ve earned money from NOVA BCAPL for being a top finishing team, then also expect to cover these expenses at Worlds: flight, cost of sharing a suite (Rio only offers suites), food/drink and spending money.
 It’s entirely possible to live comfortably and compete on a team for $1,000 or less per player for a 4-5 day stay in Las Vegas.
 Bringing some amount of food (e.g., granola bars, fruit bars, energy shots and the like) can dramatically reduce your trip’s cost.

 What It’s For

 NOVA BCAPL puts up a portion of the money we collect from greens fees as prize money for top-finishing players.
-This cash pool is specifically earmarked for use in competing at BCAPL Nationals.
+This cash pool is specifically earmarked for use in competing at BCAPL Worlds.
 We currently award first and second place team finishers, by session.
-In our Fairfax room, first place has been $2,000 to $3,000.
-Second Place has been $500 to $1,000.
+In our Fairfax room, the First Place prize pool has been $2,000 to $3,000 per year.
+Second Place prize pool has been $500 to $1,000 per year.
 At our Springfield room, the prize pool is 40% of the greens fees after expenses.
 The finalized amounts vary based on the money collected during the year.
 To determine the recipients of this prize money, we had typically staged an annual “tournament of champions,” in round-robin format, consisting of those teams who’ve finished in first or second place in a session.
 Given three sessions per year, this meant anywhere from two to six teams had qualified, with two teams walking away with cash for Vegas.